 Ahoy!
 It’s Amanda from Jedi Craft Girl and I’m super excited to over here on Amy’s blog today!!!
 I can’t wait to share this fun little tutorial with you!

 Today we will be making this 26″ square mini quilt and learning about fussy cutting and partial seams.
 The fabrics in this quilt are from Seaside by Tasha Noel for Riley Blake Designs.
 So cheerful!!!
-(These fabrics will be available in stores in June!)
+(Check your local fabric shop.
+Also available online from the Fat Quarter Shop*.)

 1/2 yard of theme print fabric